 Never settle for second best

-Kelly and Ben Colley lived a hectic, stressful and fear-filled lifestyle before they found Forever.
-Now they are stronger than ever and their business continues to soar…
+Kelly lived a hectic, stressful and fear-filled lifestyle before she found Forever.
+Now she is stronger than ever and her business continues to soar…

 We became deeply unhappy in our circumstances and I got to a point where I’d actually cry before going to work.
 We just couldn't see a way out.
 Then, in October 2013, when I was working solo in the rapid response car, I got assaulted at work for the second time that year.
 This time it scared me.
 I was pinned against a wall by my throat, and my shoulder was damaged as he ripped the emergency radio from my hand; I was terrified for my life, particularly when the man wouldn't let me leave the flat.